Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### saveSectionsAsBookmarks

-Whether or not to enable the functionality of saving sections as bookmarks within a document. sections as bookmarks.
+Whether or not to enable the functionality of saving sections as bookmarks within a document.
 If set to `true`, the sections created by a user are also saved as bookmarks.

 Default value: `true`